 I’ve plugged this post in the past, but Erin at Olives for Dinner has a really helpful guide to making the perfect hash browns.
 It’s all about getting rid of excess starch on the potatoes, making sure the potatoes are very dry before frying, and letting the potatoes fully brown before flipping.

-Plate the scramble and hash browns together with some hot sauce on the side, and you’ve got a deliciously hearty start to the day.
+Plate the chickpea scramble and hash browns together with some hot sauce on the side.
+And you’ve got a deliciously hearty start to the day.